canvas-medical/documentation/collections/_api/immunization.md

             description: The status of the immunization.
           - name: statusReason
             type: json
-            description: A coding for reason not given, if recorded - ommitted otherwise.
+            description: A coding for reason not given, if recorded - omitted otherwise.
             attributes:
               - name: coding
                 description: Identifies where the definition of the code comes from.